itsrachna/itsrachna/README.md

 Data Analyst with **1.8+ years of experience** turning large, messy datasets into decisions that move the needle.
 I've worked across insurance, operations, and financial analytics — building dashboards, automating workflows, and writing SQL and Python that actually gets used.

 - 🔍 Strong in: **SQL, Python (Pandas, NumPy), Excel, Power BI**
-- 🎓 B.Tech, Delhi Technological University · CGPA 8.29
+- 🎓 B.Tech, Delhi Technological University
-- 📍 Delhi, India · Open to opportunities
+- 📍 Delhi, India

 ---